 Summer is fast approaching, which means all your depressive symptoms should immediately be lifted by the lovely, warmer weather…right?
 If only!
 As the sun comes out, it’s easy to assume you or a loved one will feel happier and want to be outside doing the things you love.
 However, it can come as a surprise when that doesn’t naturally happen.

 Summertime depression is real, and there are ways to cope with it.
 For some, it may be that their Major Depressive Disorder (MDD) gets worse in the summertime, but for others it can be a condition known as summer Seasonal Affective Disorder (SAD).
 This is depression that occurs only in seasonal months, like spring and summer, but is absent in other months altogether.
-SAD is common during winter months, but can still occur just as easily in the summer.
+Though common during winter months, SAD can occur just as easily in the summer.

 Here are some ways to help you cope with the summertime blues: